Convoy/media-category-library/README.md

 WordPress Media Category Library Plugin
 ==========

-A plugin to associate a category to items in the media library.
+WordPress plugin that allows items in Media Library to be assigned to a category.